 Frankhouse was part of a trade with the Boston Braves in 1930 and spent the next six season there.
 1934 proved to be his best season with a 17-9 record and that year he was selected as a part of the All-Star Game.
 In 1936, Frankhouse was traded to the Brooklyn Dodgers and the following year he pitched a no-hitter against the Cincinnati Reds – on August 27, 1937, he pitched seven and a half innings before a downpour halted the game.

 After the 1938 season, Frankhouse would be traded to the Boston Bees and 1939 would be Frankhouse’s final season in the Majors.
 On May 17, during a game against the Cincinnati Reds, Frankhouse struck out Ernie Lombardi who complained that Frankhouse struck him out using an illegal spitball.
 Frankhouse responded – whether on purpose or by accident – by hitting the next batter, Harry Craft, in the head, knocking him unconscious.
 Frankhouse would be warned he would be suspended for ten games if it was discovered he used a spitball again.
-A couple days after this incident, Frankhouse would be the starting pitcher in another that would become a part of history.
+A couple days after this incident, Frankhouse would be the starting pitcher in a game that would become a part of history.
 On the May 25 loss against the Philadelphia Phillies was the last game that Herman “Babe” Ruth played in.

 Frankhouse was released by the Boston Braves in January 1940.
 He was picked up by the New York Yankee farm system and played with them through the 1942 season when he retired from baseball.